sidwekhande/gtex-pipeline/utils/readme.md

 ### Splicing
 - (per sample) junctions are discovered and counted via leafcutter_bam_to_junc.wdl which runs on the non-deduped BAM.
 - (jointly) junction files are combined with leafcutter_cluster.wdl (ClusterJunctions in Terra)
+- (jointly) get the junction->gene mapping file with GetGeneId

 ### Per cohort/arm